Rod Beaton (sportswriter)

-Hugh Roderick Beaton Jr. (September 28, 1951 – June 22, 2011) was an American sports journalist.
-He reported for The News Journal in the late 1970s covering ice hockey and baseball, then became one of the original writers for USA Today in 1982.
+Hugh Roderick Beaton Jr. (September 28, 1951 – June 22, 2011) was an American sportswriter and journalist.
+He covered ice hockey and baseball for The News Journal in the late 1970s, then became one of the original writers for USA Today in 1982.
 He served as president of the Professional Hockey Writers' Association from 1985 to 1987, when voting for starters in the National Hockey League All-Star Game shifted from the sportswriters to the league's fans.

 Beaton focused solely on writing about baseball for USA Today since the late 1980s.
 He traveled to Minor League Baseball games to watch the younger players and write about, prior to them making it to Major League Baseball.
 He was credited by The Washington Post for establishing a network to gather information, for writing columns that discussed prospect talent for each major league team, and for giving exposure to many future star players.
 Sports Illustrated writer Jeff Pearlman described Beaton as a journalist who would not degrade a player just to get attention, and wrote "in a voice that was authoritative and oft-funny".

 As a student, Beaton graduated from the University of Delaware, was involved with Students for a Democratic Society, participated in Vietnam War protests, and helped to form a student union in high school.
-He was diagnosed with Parkinson's disease in 2000, retired from journalism in 2006, was diagnosed as having dementia with Lewy bodies in 2007, and died at age 59.
+He was diagnosed with Parkinson's disease in 2000, which was later modified to a diagnosis of dementia with Lewy bodies.
+He retired from journalism in 2006, and died at age 59.